zackdavis88/json-cms-api/README.md

 ## Test Suite

-Everest comes with a complete unit test suite that can be ran using the following steps:
+JSON CMS API comes with a complete unit test suite that can be ran using the following steps:

 1. In one terminal start the JSON CMS API.